Toward the Fun 2021! Camp Winnarainbow Community Newsletter

 So here’s where we’re at.
 In Summer 2020 we were able to run a small in-person Day Camp in the East Bay which was super powerful, sweet and full of Winnarainbow spirit.
 Fully masked we kept in static pods of campers and staff, invented new and interesting ways to sanitize everything and everyone, all the time.
 We also were able to test every camper and every staff member every week.
 We learned a lot last summer.

 In order to continue planning and researching we asked you for help.
 We are humbled by the HUGE generosity all of you have shown.

 Check out the music video called Critical Mass that the Campers from Winnarainbow Day Camp Session A made!

 For Summer 2021 we continue to stay on top of all the latest research from the CDC, collaborate with ACA, CA State and our Camp colleagues to make sure we are offering your family and children the safest Camp experience possible.
 We take this very seriously.

 We would like to call next summer “Toward the Fun 2021”.

 Here is what we are working to offer (stay tuned on Social Media, this email stream and our Website for announcements):

-- Winnarainbow Day Camp at East Bay Waldorf School, San Pablo CA June 14th – July 17th.
+- Winnarainbow Day Camp at Wildcat Canyon Community Waldorf School, San Pablo CA June 14th – July 17th.
 We will offer one and two week sessions.